Justevolve/inviewr/README.md

 When registering an object for tracking, the second parameter is an options object.
 As of today, these are the option settings available:

 * `toggle`: _false_ - When set to `true`, the classes are added/removed depending on the element's in-view status; if left to `false`, the class is not removed when the element goes out of view.

+## What's Evolve Themes

+At [Evolve](https://justevolve.it/) we're specialized in the creation of top notch products based on WordPress, and under the Evolve Themes brand we regularly publish and sell themes and plugins.